 Additional Flood Mitigation Measures

-The walls adjacent to the south-western fire stair shall be re-designed as columns (in accordance with Northrop advice NL151532_B02v1, dated 25 October 2016) in order to minimise potential increase in inundation to adjacent properties from flood waters.
+The external door to the air lock at the lower ground floor level shall be provided with a flood proof door.
+The door to the plant room on the western elevation shall be designed with a flood gate or similar and comply with the requirements of the approved flood letter from Northrop.

 Excavation and Retaining

 Only retaining walls indicated on the approved plans shall be constructed under this consent.